fastdemo/aeri/README.md

 ![Aeri icon]()
 # Aeri

 A minimal anime discovery, tracking, and streaming web app.

+## Highlights

 Aeri is built to feel more like a modern streaming service than an anime database.
-Browse anime, keep track of what you're watching, and find something new without drowning in information.
+Browse anime, keep track of what you're watching, and find something new from your favorite pirate bay sources without the ads and distractions!

 **Live:** `https://fastdemo.github.io/aeri/#/`